AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/12_classes.md

 ## Static methods

-Right now the two new methods that we created, `greet()` and `farewell()` can be accessed by every new instance of `Person`, but what if we want a method that can only be accessed by the class itself, similarily to `Array.of()` for arrays?
+Right now the two new methods that we created, `greet()` and `farewell()` can be accessed by every new instance of `Person`, but what if we want a method that can only be accessed by the class itself, similarly to `Array.of()` for arrays?

 ```js
 static info(){